AhmedAlzubair/ecommercecourse/README.md

 The application contains several restaurants.
 ## App Admin,User,Delivery
 ### -Admin:
- -Management Categories,Books,orders,publishers,users.
+ -Management Categories,Products,orders,users.
  #### User:
- -The user is able to browse, search for books, and purchase them.
+ -The user is able to browse, search for Products, and buy them.
  -The user can management your profil and address.
  -The user can purchase food and also donate by purchasing food and making it in the application for free.
  ##### Delivery:
  -Can management the orders.

  ###### Use
 -Flutter
 -Dart
 -Gitx